Five Early Symptoms of Kidney Cancer

 How a physician can determine the cause of your symptoms

-In many cases, kidney cancer is detected before it spreads to other organs.
-Patients with early-stage kidney cancer often have a variety of treatment options, which can lead to a more favorable outcome.
+- In many cases, kidney cancer is detected before it spreads to other organs.
+Patients with early-stage kidney cancer often have a variety of treatment options, which typically are associated with a favorable outcome.

 If you’re concerned about kidney cancer symptoms, call 1-888-663-3488 or submit a new patient registration form online to request a visit to Moffitt Cancer Center.
 One of our experienced oncologists can meet with you to discuss your symptoms and determine what – if any – diagnostic testing is most appropriate.